movebit/aptos-move-analyzer/editors/code/README.md

 3.If you are unable to install versions 0.3 and above, for example, if you see version 0.3.0 but after installation, only version 0.2.0 is available, it may be due to an outdated version of Visual Studio Code.
 Versions 0.3 and above require Visual Studio Code version 1.85 or higher.
 You can check the current version of Visual Studio Code by navigating to "Help" and then selecting "About."

 ### How to Install (Must Read)
 The `aptos-move-analyzer` Visual Studio Code extension works via two components: the `aptos-move-analyzer language server` and the extension itself.

-Below are two steps that describe how to install all of them.
+Starting from version v1.0.2, this plugin will automatically download the lsp-server, namely the aptos-move-analyzer binary package, when you click to install it from the vscode plugin marketplace.
+By default, it will be downloaded to the ~/.cargo/bin directory.
+If for some reason it does not download successfully, you can choose the manual download method explained next.

 ### 1. Installing the `aptos-move-analyzer language server`<span id="Step1">
 `aptos-move-analyzer language server` may be installed in one of two ways: